How do I contact Temporal sales for Enterprise/Mission Critical, and what should we prepare (APS/Actions, retention, regions, SSO/SAML, SLA)?

 Comparison Snapshot:

-How do regions, SSO/SAML, and SLA/HA expectations affect an Enterprise/Mission Critical deployment?
+How do SSO/SAML, regions, and SLAs fit into an Enterprise/Mission Critical Temporal Cloud deployment?

 Expanded Explanation: